franklyT/svelte-tip/README.md

 # svelte-tip

-self-intro to svelte with barebones tip calculator
+self-intro to svelte with tip calculator